SSrishti2003/NASSCOM-VSD_SoC/README.md

 6)spef will be saved in the same location as def file.<br>
 /home/vsduser/work/tools/openlane_working_dir/openlane/designs/picorv32a/runs/22-03_17-05/tmp/routing<br>
 7)The new def file will create in the above location picorv32a_new.def  (this def file will be replaced by spef file picorv32a.spef)<br>
-8)If we go this path we can see 4 verilog(.v) files.<br>
-1. picorv32a_synthesis.v After Synthesis one netlist file. (during floorplan and placement we don't have netlist file because no modifications are done in netlist file)<br>
-2. picorv32a_synthesis_cts.v After CTS stage one netlist file.
-During CTS stage the clock connected to all the cells the modified netlist we will get)<br>
-3. picorv32a_synthesis_diodes.v & picorv32a_synthesis_preroute.v<br>
-These netlists are happening before the routing. pre routing - The antenna diode inserton happening.<br>
-The final verilog which will used for routing & post STA anlysis is picorv32a_synthesis_preroute.v & sdc & read spef<br>